outpaddling/LPJS/README.md

 servers in order to create files and directories for running jobs.
 Its descendants, including your job scripts, also need this write access.

-Each time lpjs_compd is updated, it will lose its authorization to access the file server, until the desktop user authorizes it again via the macOS graphical interface.
+Each time lpjs_compd is updated, macOS revokes previous full disk access authorizations, until the desktop user authorizes it again via the macOS graphical interface.
+There does not appear to be way around this behavior.

 This issue has been reported via the Apple Developer platform: